hafizarslanamjad/mo-anomaly-detection/README.md

 # mo-anomaly-detection

-An anomaly detection project using deep learning and PyTorch, designed to identify irregularities in images.
-This model uses a convolutional autoencoder with attention mechanisms to improve anomaly detection accuracy.
+An multi objective anomaly detection project using deep learning and PyTorch, designed to identify structural and counting anomalies in images.

 ## Table of Contents
 - [Installation](#installation)